trickjack/https-ij.start.canon/docs/source/index.rst

 Conclusion
 ----------

 Setting up your Canon wireless printer through **ij.start.canon** is a simple, step-by-step process.
 From unboxing and connecting to Wi-Fi, to downloading drivers and troubleshooting, everything can be managed smoothly via Canon’s official platform.
-Once connected, enjoy hassle-free wireless printing from any device in your network.
+Once connected, enjoy hassle-free wireless printing from any device in your network